Citrus-Software/mikan-docs/docs/guides/02-biped/02-binding-modifiers.md

 ![dfm all](./img/dfm_all.png)

-This way, the skinCluster data is preserved and won't be lost during a future rebuild — only the nodes placed under the **template group** are kept between builds.
+This way, the skinCluster data is preserved and won't be lost during a future rebuild, only the nodes placed under the **template group** are kept between builds.

 ## Rig Customization with Modifiers

-**Modifiers** allow you to customize your template beyond the base hierarchy by injecting actions during the build — similar to procedural rigging.
+**Modifiers** allow you to customize your template beyond the base hierarchy by injecting actions during the build, similar to procedural rigging.
 They are executed after the rig is built and let you adjust or extend the result.
-You can add constraints, driven keys, re-parenting, visibility setups — any kind of logic you want on top of your rig.
+You can add constraints, driven keys, re-parenting, visibility setups, any kind of logic you want on top of your rig.

-### Example 1 : Finger Visibility
+### Example 1: Finger Visibility

 In this example, we'll add a modifier to create a right-click menu for animators to switch the visibility of the finger controls.

 :::tip

-👉 Build the rig beforehand, as you'll then have access to the **IDs** of the rig elements selected in Mikan's **Edit** tab.
+Build the rig beforehand, as you'll then have access to the **IDs** of the rig elements selected in Mikan's **Edit** tab.
 This makes writing modifier notes much easier.
 :::

 You can also refer to the [Mikan documentation](https://citrus-software.github.io/mikan-docs/).